|(a) Completion of continuing education (CE) requirements

 a licensee's apparent failure to obtain and timely report the number

-of hours of CE as required annually and provided for in this section
+of hours of CE as required and provided for in this section shall

-shall result in the denial of licensure renewal until such time as
+result in the denial of licensure renewal until such time as the licensee

 (i) CE hours that are obtained to comply with the CE

-requirements for the preceding year as a prerequisite for obtaining
+requirements for the preceding renewal period as a prerequisite for

-licensure renewal, shall first be credited to meet the CE requirements
+obtaining licensure renewal shall first be credited to meet the CE

-for the previous year.
-Once the previous year's CE requirement is
+requirements for the previous renewal period.
+Once the previous renewal

 (j) A false report or statement to the board by a licensee